data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 These six states have the highest mean count of students in special education over the six years we are examining.
 For reasons we will see in a later visualization, we are going to exclude outlying areas and freely associated states.
-That leaves us us with five states: California, Florida, New York, Pennsylvania, and Texas.
+That leaves us with five states: California, Florida, New York, Pennsylvania, and Texas.
 We can remove all other states but these by using `filter()`.
 We'll call this new dataset `high_count`: